CS7820/Project/deliverables/Final Paper.md

+Important Comment - I believe we should be measuring whether the poisoning attack introduces bias into the dataset.
+This requires calculations of the inital dataset to be compared to the modified dataset.
+For the poisoning attack to introduce bias the probabilities of the intial dataset will be much different from the modified dataset for the bias.

 # Introduction
 Knowledge graphs (KGs) are multi-relational directed graphs widely used to represent knowledge in the form of triplets also known as facts.
 The edges within the graph represent relations between the entities or nodes they connect.
 KGs serve as a source of information about a particular domain.
 Datasets represented in KGs are accepted as truth but unfortunately they are susceptible to attacks.
 During the lifetime of the dataset, data can be easily added, modified, or removed without a user's awareness.
 One possible attack poisoning attack includes introducing bias within the dataset.
 Our research demonstrates the modification of the Cook County litigation dataset specifically to introduce bias into the dataset regarding the sentence decided upon by the judge given the charge and guilty verdict.